techguy16/ntkrnl/README.md

 ## What this is
 I'm trying to get `ntoskrnl.exe`, `hal.dll`, `bootvid.dll`, `ntdll.dll`, and `kdcom.dll` to build with Clang,
-in the hope of seeing it work with the MSVC binaries in a normal build.
+in the hope of seeing them work with the MSVC binaries in a normal build.

-A secondary goal is the mere act of building NT with CMake (or anything other than `build.exe`, really).
+Currently, it hangs during boot.

 ## Instructions
 You need Clang, LLVM, and CMake.